 ProCredit Holding carried out a capital increase in February 2018.
 The gross proceeds of the share issue amounted to EUR 61 million.
-Subject to approval from BaFin, this will result in an increase of CET 1 capital of the ProCredit group in the 2018 financial year.
+This resulted in an increase of CET1 capital of the ProCredit group in the 2018 financial year.
+The Common Equity Tier 1 capital reported as of 31 December 2018 also includes interim profits as of 30 September 2018, less foreseeable charges and dividends.
+The complete impact of IFRS 9 has been recognised in the CET1 capital of the group.
+The respective transitional arrangements are not applied.

 The ProCredit group issued no AT1 instruments.
-Therefore, as of 31 December 2017 the total amount of Tier 1 capital of the ProCredit group consisted of Common Equity Tier 1 capital.
+Therefore, as of 31 December 2018 the total amount of Tier 1 capital of the ProCredit group consisted of Common Equity Tier 1 capital.

 A total amount of EUR 130 million is recognised as Tier 2 capital.
 This item consists of long-term subordinated liabilities which in the event of insolvency or liquidation are not repaid until all non-subordinated creditors have been satisfied.
-This refers to subordinated debt instruments issued since 2014, amounting to EUR 127 million in total, and the group's Tier 2 capital instruments recognised under the transitional provisions of the CRR.
-In July 2017, ProCredit Holding carried out an early repayment of grandfathered subdebt with the Overseas Private Investment Corporation (OPIC) in the amount of EUR 25 million, which led to a reduction of T2 capital by EUR 10 million.
-No new subordinated debt instruments were issued in 2017.
+This refers to subordinated debt instruments issued since 2014, amounting to EUR 129 million in total, and the group's Tier 2 capital instruments recognised under the transitional provisions of the CRR.
+No new subordinated debt instruments were issued in 2018.